liftforward/new-developer-setup/README.md

 Welcome to LiftForward.
-Hopefully the following guide will help you get your workstation setup.
+Hopefully the following guide will help you get your workstation setup and deliver something into production.

 # 1. Setup your new workstation